omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 with similar longitude at that time.
-Since it moves more slowly than Uranus, in 1846 its longitude must be closer to that point, say at 1/8 into the new orbit ( in 1846 Uranus was already about 1/4 into the new orbit )
+Since it moves more slowly than Uranus, in 1846 its longitude must be closer to that point, say at 1/8 into the new orbit ( in 1846 Uranus was already about 1/4 into the new orbit ) That led to the estimated position of the suspect.

 In the end, we know that Neptune revolution period is 60189 Earth days.
 Period between the 2 planet meetings (closest point) is 62594 Earth days.